-Requirement Compliance level Explanation and evidence Changes made in FY 2021 Planned improvement activities 1.4 Profit-to-member superannuation funds must have a written diversity policy, appropriate to the circumstances of the fund, which sets out clear and measurable objectives and provides for annual reporting to the Board and members.
+Requirement Compliance level Explanation and evidence (copy in links and/or supply documents) Changes made in FY22 Planned improvement activities 1.4 Profit-to-member superannuation funds must have a written diversity policy, appropriate to the circumstances ersity introduce new and better ways of doing business.
+The Fund also believes that diversity will was adopted in June 2 of the fund, which sets out clear and measurable objectives and provides for annual reporting to the Board and members.
 This policy must establish objectives concerning gender balance as a minimum, with other forms of diversity considered by the fund as appropriate.
-Objectives must relate to processes, which may, but do not necessarily, include targets for participation at Board and management levels, to ensure that the fund taps the broadest talent pool and is responsive to the needs of all its members.
-Full At AustralianSuper we believe in embracing diversity in thought and perspective as it helps introduce new and better ways of doing business.
-The Fund also believes that diversity will strengthen our ability to attract, retain and motivate colleagues.
-The Fund's Diversity and Inclusion Strategy is embedded across the Fund's processes, including but not limited to recruitment, training and leadership capabilities.
+Objectives must relate to processes, which may, but do not necessarily, include targets for participation at Board and management levels, to ensure that the fund taps the broadest talent pool The Fund's Diversity and Inclusion Strategy is embedded across the Fund's processes, including but not limited to recruitment, training and leadership capabilities.
 Critical to the success of the Strategy is ensuring the Fund's leaders demonstrate inclusive leadership behaviours and hold both themselves and others accountable to measurable outcomes.
 As part of this, people leaders are required to have gender diversity objectives in their annual performance plans.
 Details of gender balance at Board, Executive and Management level at AustralianSuper are provided in the Annual Report to members.
 Annual compliance reporting made by AustralianSuper to the Workplace Gender Equality Agency (WGEA) under the Workplace Gender Equality Act 2012 is also available on the Fund's website.
-AustralianSuper is committed to improving diversity through: a.
-Establishment of Pride@AustralianSuper - a network of LGBTIQ+ colleagues and allies who are committed to maintaining a safe and welcoming work environment that allows everyone to be their full and best selves, including leave provisions and inclusion policies specifically for colleagues who identify as LGBTIQ+. b.
-Talent and succession management plans, identifying women with potential and setting targeted development activities. c.
-Annual gender pay equity analysis. d.
-Aboriginal & Torres Strait Islander Graduate Recruitment Program. e.
-Leave provision and inclusion policies specifically for colleagues that identify as LGBTIQ+. f.
-Continued development of technology to support flexible work and the promotion of flexible work throughout the organisation for both women and men. g.
-Development of career pathways, particularly in areas of the business where there is a lower population of women in leadership roles with organis The Board will continue to work closely with its shareholders to achieve higher gender diversity on the Board, with a target composition of at least 40% women on the Board by 2023.
+AustralianSuper is committed to improving diversity through: a. establishment of Pride@AustralianSuper - a network of LGBTIQ+ colleagues and allies around when, where and how colleagues work.
+AustralianSuper colleagues can balance working remotely or from an AustralianSuper office, with regular office attendance encouraged.
+The Board of AustralianSuper achieved equal gender balance in FY22, with 50% of Board members being female and 50% male.
+At the end of the FY21 reporting period, female representation on the Board was 25%. and is responsive to the needs of all its members. who are committed to maintaining a safe and welcoming work environment that allows everyone to be their full and best selves b. talent and succession management plans, identifying women with potential and setting targeted development activities c. annual gender pay equity analysis d.
+Aboriginal & Torres Strait Islander Graduate Recruitment Program e. leave provision and inclusion policies specifically for colleagues that identify as LGBTIQ+ f. continued development of technology to support flexible work and the promotion of flexible work throughout the organisation for both women and men, which is supported by the Blended Working Policy g. development of career pathways, particularly in areas of the business where there is a lower population of women in leadership roles with a particular focus on the Investments group building partnerships and associations with organisations and networks focussed on supporting women development of internal networking and coaching opportunities through the AustralianSuper Women Network.
+AustralianSuper also has a Board Diversity Policy which includes measurable objectives for achieving gender diversity on the Board.
+In accordance with this Policy, the initial focus for achieving diversity at Board level has been gender based, with a target of achieving at least 40% female Board composition by 2023.
+At 30 June 2022, the Board had exceeded its gender diversity target with 50% of Directors being female.
+Refer to: australiansuper.com/about-us >> Reports >> Other reports (for WGEA Report) australiansuper.com/about-us >> How we work >> Policies and disclosures >> Board diversity and skills